Georgina90-x/Final-Project-3/README.md

 - As a new site user, I would like to know what the site is about, so that I understand what the site does.
 - As a new site user, I would like to search the database for exercises.
 - As a new site user, I would like to search the database for body parts (targeted exercises)
-- As a new site user, I would like to search categories that exist as well as add new categories.
+- As a new site user, I would like to search categories that exist as well as add new workouts.
 - As a new site user, I would like to have an overview of the upcoming workouts.

 ### Returning Site Users